-2.)
+3.)
 Is this a kid’s toy or a garden tool?
 It does look like a toy, but it’s a garden tool for anyone planting a vegetable garden (including kids).
-We chose bright colours to encourage children to help their parents in the garden and learn to be little green thumbs, plus the bright colours make it easier to spot so as not to get run over by the lawn mower!
+We chose bright colours to encourage children to help their parents in the garden and learn to be little green thumbs, plus the bright colours make it easier to spot so as not to get run over by the lawnmower!

-8.)
+9.)
 What if everything grows too close together?
 Depending on your climate type, soil nutrients, amount of water, or any number of other factors you will find your plant sizes can vary.
 Simply make note of any changes you would make for your next planting day and slip them into the pocket of your storage bag along with your Chart & Instructions.
 You'll be ready to go for your next round!
-In the meantime, you can "thin" your plants by removing extras - just clips them with scissors, and their roots will give extra nutrients to the plants left behind.9.)
+10.)
 My carrots twisted around each other.
 Help!!!
 This just means that too many seeds ended up on each hole.
 You can fix this by pruning out a few as they grow or, we actually have a neat little trick for planting carrots!
-First poke all the red holes as usual, then lift the Seeding Square and play connect-the-dots making four troughs about and inch deep with your dibber.
-Next sprinkle your carrot seeds into the troughs about 1/2-1 inch apart.
+First, poke all the red holes as usual, then lift the Seeding Square and play connect-the-dots making four troughs about an inch deep with your dibber.
+Next, sprinkle your carrot seeds into the troughs about 1/2-1 inch apart.
 Cover and water as usual.
 Mmmmmmm carrots!

-10.)
-How big is the Seeding Square?
-The face plate is a foot by a foot and the side walls are an inch in depth.
+11.)
+How big is Seeding Square?
+The faceplate is a foot by a foot and the side walls are an inch in depth.
 It brings the concept of Square-Foot-Gardening to a whole new level!